jedihe/drupal-dev-vm/README.md

 You guessed it, the build process depends on other code I own... but since it's forked way back from the original repos, you can diff and see for yourself what changes did I make.

+## Using SSH

+### SSH'ing into the container

+To connect as root:

+    vagrant ssh

+To connect as vagrant:

+    vagrant ssh -- -l vagrant

 ### SSH Keys

 (Taken almost verbatim from [FunnyMonkey/fm-vagrant](https://github.com/FunnyMonkey/fm-vagrant))